BL-MSCH-C220/Exercise-3-4-Shaders/README.md

 ## Adding Shaders

 Our first step will be to add some shaders to our project.
 To make the main menu a bit more visually interesting, we are going to add a shader to the background.
 Open `res://UI/Main_Menu.tscn`.
 Select the Background node.
 In the Inspector panel, select CanvasItem->Material->Material: New Shader Material.
 Then Edit the new Shader Material and add a New Shader.
+Save the shader as `res://Effects/Main_Menu.gdshader`.
 Edit that Shader and paste the following into the shader editor that appears at the bottom of the window:
 ```
 // Water shader